babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 We wanted to highlight this fact when we decided to [change the names](https://babeljs.io/docs/en/next/v7-migration#switch-to-proposal-for-tc39-proposals-blog-2017-12-27-nearing-the-70-releasehtml-renames-proposal) of the proposal plugins from `@babel/plugin-transform-` to `@babel/plugin-proposal-`.

-What are we to do here?
-It does feel like part of our responsibility to make speaking about these proposals clear.

-### Back and Forth

-Over the years, we've had many issues raised in our repo about what to do with the Stage presets: [#4914](https://github.com/babel/babel/issues/4914), [#4955](https://github.com/babel/babel/issues/4955), [#7770](https://github.com/babel/babel/issues/7770)

-I even wrote in an older post about the release of Babel 7.0 that said we *weren't* [removing them](https://babeljs.io/blog/2017/12/27/nearing-the-7.0-release) 😅.

-Ultimately, we decided that keeping the Stage presets would lead to some issues for Babel itself:

-- It was a common issue to ask something like: ["What presets(s) are needed to use async functions?"](https://github.com/babel/babel/issues/2948).
-It was difficult for people to know exactly what `stage-0` meant, and few people would look at its `package.json` or source.
-- Removing a plugin in Stage 3 is actually a breaking change.
-This issue is exacerbated when you are trying to use `@babel/preset-env` to not compile a natively supported proposal.

 ### BabelScript

 [TC39](https://tc39.github.io/process-document/) urges caution when using Stage 2-or below proposals, as it might result in inadvertent pressure from the community to keep the implementation as-is instead of improving/changing it for fear of breaking existing code or fragmentation (for example, using a different symbol like `#` for decorators instead of `@`).

 People joke that developers who use Babel are using "BabelScript" instead of JavaScript, implying that somehow once a Babel plugin is made for a certain feature, that must mean it’s "fixed" or officially part of the language already (which is not true).
-For some, the first question that people think of when they see a new syntax or idea (Stage -1 😂) is whether there's a Babel plugin for it.
+For some, the first question that people think of when they see a new syntax or idea (Stage "-1") is whether there's a Babel plugin for it.

 Having presets for proposals so early in the process may imply to people that these proposals are guaranteed to move forward or have a stable implementation.